bazelbuild/bazel/site/docs/skylark/spec.md

 <a id='string·isalnum'></a>
 ### string·isalnum

-`S.isalpha()` reports whether the string S is non-empty and consists only Unicode letters and digits.
+`S.isalnum()` reports whether the string S is non-empty and consists only Unicode letters and digits.

 ```python